 Each student will be required to make an individual presentation about a local policy decision.
-This should be a highly visible or noteworthy decision made by a municipal council or local special-purpose body.
+This should be a highly visible or noteworthy decision (past or present) made by a municipal council or local special-purpose body.
 Presentations will be 10 minutes in length and highlight what aspect of the local policy making process most influenced the decision.

 More details about scheduling and what these presentations should cover will be discussed in Week 1.
-Presentations will take place in Weeks 2, 3, and 4 (January 27, February 10 and March 3).
+Presentations will take place in Weeks 2, 3, and 4 (March 2, March 23 and April 6).